 Analyst firm Gartner has positioned blockchain at the start of its “hype cycle,” with viability for the technology seen over the next five to 10 years.

-Blockchain could enable the creation of tamper-proof smart contracts that automatically implement terms of multiparty agreements.
+Blockchain in procurement could enable the creation of tamper-proof smart contracts that automatically implement terms of multiparty agreements.
 Smart contracts can self-verify their own conditions and self-execute by releasing payment to the appropriate party.
 Contracts could be originated to include multiple parties across an entire supply chain with the value and terms fully integrated from end to end, and with the execution of the conditions at each stage recorded against the contract and fully visible to the onward chain.

 Smart blockchain-based contracts and orders could automatically trigger pre-agreed payments on completion of the transaction cycle.